nisseblink/blink_record/README.md

 Requirements
 ----------------
-The automatic script is built for Ubuntu/Debian/Linux Mint etc and it needs apt-get to install the *ruby* environment.
-If you have some other distribution, install *ruby* before and you should be fine.

 **During installation**
 * gksudo (used for installing ruby and copy binary and application launcher)
-* Team Fortress 2 (It must find the tf2 installation directory)
+* Team Fortress 2
 * zenity (Steam uses this so should already be installed)

 **Application runtime**
 * Ruby
-* Team Fortress 2 (It must find the tf2 installation directory)
+* Team Fortress 2
 * zenity (Steam uses this so should already be installed)

 How does it work